The Obvious B2B Marketing Checklist

 Yet, I notice many companies using B2B digital marketing strategies that are more suited B2C and reflex purchase industries.

-In this post, I will describe 5 digital marketing strategies I implemented last year.
+In this post, I will describe 5 digital marketing strategies I implemented before even thinking about micro-optimizing.

 1. Website Redesign